golobby/container/README.md

 ```

 ### Lazy Binding
-Both the named and normal `Singleton` and `Transient` binding calls have a lazy version.
+Both the singleton and transient binding calls have a lazy version.
-Lazy versions defer calling the provided resolver function until the first time the dependency is resolved.
+Lazy versions defer calling the provided resolver function until the first call.
-For singletons the resolver function is called only once and the result is stored.
-Transient
+For singleton bindings, It calls the resolver function only once and stores the result.

-Lazy binding calls include:
+Lazy binding methods:
-* container.SingletonLazy()
+* `container.SingletonLazy()`
-* container.NamedSingletonLazy()
+* `container.NamedSingletonLazy()`
-* container.TransientLazy()
+* `container.TransientLazy()`
-* container.NamedTransientLazy()
+* `container.NamedTransientLazy()`

 ### Performance
 The package Container inevitably uses reflection for binding and resolving processes.